What is Tarot? A Grounded Guide for Beginners

 Getting Started with Tarot: Tips for Beginners

 For those embarking on a journey into the world of tarot, the initial steps can be intriguing yet overwhelming.
 It is essential to approach this ancient practice with an open mind and a willingness to explore.
 One of the first decisions a beginner should make is to choose a tarot deck that resonates personally.
 There are myriad tarot decks available, each with distinct artwork and symbolism.
-Selecting a deck that intuitively speaks to you, as if the deck of cards is selecting you, not the other way around, through imagery or connection to themes, will enhance your overall experience.
-In other words, you'd better feel passionate about the tarot deck of choice.
-Your enthusiasm is key to a successful reading.

 What is tarot?
 Understanding the meanings of the tarot cards is crucial for reading.
 The traditional Rider-Waite deck is a popular starting point due to its extensive literature and interpretation guides, yet any deck of your choice will do.
 Beginners may benefit from studying each tarot card by using the 3-card daily spread in a way that you lay down 1 card for morning, 1 card for mid-day, and 1 card for evening.
 You do this first thing every day.
 Leave it open as it is and then study it by the end of the day.
 Now that you know everything that has happened during the day, relate it to each card (morning, day, and evening events).